thessrb/meetup/README.md

 ### Thessaloniki Ruby Meetup (thessrb)

-thessaloniki.rb is a group of (not just) geeks, who love Ruby (among other things), live (not just) in Thessaloniki (Greece), and meet at least once a month to throw some presentations (sometimes) and have beers (every time).
+thess.rb is a group of (not just) geeks, who love Ruby (among other things), live (not just) in Thessaloniki (Greece), and meet at least once a month to throw some presentations (sometimes) and have beers (every time).

 ### Meetups